-Many unpleasant thoughts went through James's mind, and undesirable emotions buried his love as they stabbed into his heart.
-He marched inside, then slammed the door.
+Many unpleasant thoughts went through James's mind and undesirable emotions buried his love as they stabbed into his heart.
+He marched inside and slammed the front door.
 He looked into the living room and saw his mother on the couch crying.
-James's sister, Ruth, was sitting beside her, trying to comfort her.
+James's sister, Ruth, was sitting beside her trying to comfort her.
 As Ruth's eyes met his, her expression silently demanded that he should let their mother know that everything was okay.
-Without acknowledgement, he stomped off into the kitchen and yanked a bottle of beer from the refrigerator.
+Without acknowledging her expression, he stomped off into the kitchen and yanked a bottle of beer from the refrigerator.

 James's father followed him into the kitchen.
-Philip saw that his son's face was red with anger, and his body as tense and hard as a black diamond.
-He calmly poured himself some water, then spoke softly, “Your mother is really upset that she hit your car.
+Philip saw that his son's face was red with anger and his body was as tense and hard as a black diamond.
+Philip calmly poured himself some water then spoke softly, “Your mother is really upset that she hit your car.
 She knows how much it means to you.
-She was very distracted when she got home, looking forward to spending time with everyone.
-She's been pretty lonely the last few years, now that everyone's moved out on their own.”
+She was very distracted when she got home, and was looking forward to spending time with everyone.
+She's been pretty lonely the last few years now that everyone's moved out.”

 James looked at his father in silence.
-It was obvious to Philip that his words had an effect--he noticed James had softened.
-After a few seconds, James set down his beer, of which he'd only drunk a sip.
-He reached into the refrigerator and pulled out a gallon of orange juice.
-He grabbed a glass from the cupboard.
-After filling it, James took a deep breath, walked into the living room, and offered it to his mother.
+It was obvious to Philip that his words had an effect, he noticed James had softened.
+After a few seconds, James set down his beer of which he'd only drunk a sip.
+He reached into the refrigerator, pulled out a gallon of orange juice, and grabbed a glass from the cupboard.
+After filling the glass, James took a deep breath, walked into the living room, and offered it to his mother.
 Joyce had always loved orange juice.
-His earliest childhood memories consisted of her drinking a glass every morning, after she'd served him breakfast.
+His earliest childhood memories consisted of her drinking a glass every morning after she'd served him breakfast.

 She accepted the juice.
 “I'm sorry,” Joyce said timidly.

 James shook his head.
 “Mom, you don't have anything to apologize for.
 You didn't do it on purpose.”
-He pulled a tissue from a dispenser, dried the tears from her lovely face, and continued.
-“It was me who chose to lose my temper.
+He pulled a tissue from a dispenser, dried the tears from her lovely face and continued.
+“It was me who lost my temper.
 I'm the one who should be apologizing.
 I'm so sorry, Mom...
 I got confused about what I loved the most.”

 She set her orange juice on the coffee table, stood up and gave James a hug and kiss on the cheek.
 As they embraced each other, Joyce said happily, “It seems we'll have a new memory to treasure.
-Happy Thanksgiving, James.
-I love you, too.”
+Happy Thanksgiving, James, I love you, too.”